 You can contact the NHS National Leadership Academy for further development offers.

-NHS Providers Board Development Series – Non Executive Director induction – NHS Providers in partnership with NHS Improvement delivers an essential induction programme specifically designed for new non-executive directors (NEDs) of NHS trusts and foundation trusts.
+NHS Providers Board Development Series – Non Executive Director induction – NHS Providers in partnership with NHS England delivers an essential induction programme specifically designed for new non-executive directors (NEDs) of NHS trusts and foundation trusts.
 This two day programme aims to prepare new NEDs for their roles in the sector.
 It has been developed to provide a deeper understanding of their board role as part of a unitary board along with an essential overview of the current NHS environment in which the role is set.

 There a number of membership platforms supporting collaboration across health and social care.
 Some have member profiles to enable new and wider collaboration: